maxmelo1/USTool/README.md

 This project is intended to interface ALoka old ultrasound device.
 Furthermore, this tool allows the user to capture images and automatically segment Rib-eye area using deep learning with Tensorflow/Keras.

 This repository  is now deprecated.
-The new repository will be updated soon.
+The project is now maintained at [ultraisom repository](https://github.com/edu010101/ultraisom)

 ## Prerequisite

-- This project was designed using Tensorflow with Keras.
+- Tensorflow with Keras.
 - Python 3.8.16.

 ## Usage